weatherforce/weatherforce.github.io/content/ipyreactwidgets_release.md

 Slug: ipyreactwidgets-release
 Authors: Thomas Pouvreau

 # Do you like React?
 Do you like ipywidgets?
-Then you should have a look at IpyReactWidgets!
+Then you should have a look at ipyreactwidgets!

 We are proud to present a simple yet functioning version of a widget library for jupyter notebook using React for the front end.
 It does not aim to replace the great [ipywidgets](https://github.com/jupyter-widgets/ipywidgets) project.
 Instead, the project focuses on providing an alternative solution focused on using React for building widgets.
 For this specific use case, a React implementation of ipywidgets allows us to leverage both the efficiency and the ease of use of the React framework.
 Furthermore, using React allows developers to easily incorporate the [Material-UI](https://material-ui.com/) library into their project taking advantage of cool features such as theming and its component library designed with UX/UI best practices.